SiloCityLabs/blog/content/post/2018/2018-12-18-switching-to-linux.md

 <!--more-->

+You can do much of the following using [w10privacy.exe](https://www.winprivacy.de/english-home/)

   * Enable bidirectional clipboard and drag and drop in Virtualbox
   * Disabled UAC - Annoying in VMs, slight delay in the dialog
   * Power options, enabled performance